DeMarco Murray: 2014 season: Rushing title

 In 2014, Murray and an improved offensive line helped the team find a new identity.
 In the first eight games, Murray broke Jim Brown's 1958 NFL rushing record for most consecutive 100-yard games to start a season.
-Given his previous injury history, the team considered limiting some of his workloads, but he was such an integral part of the offense success, that the Cowboys could not cut back on his playing time.
+Given his previous injury history, the team considered limiting some of Murray's workloads, but he was such an integral part of the offense success, that the Cowboys could not cut back on his playing time.

-In Week 1, Murray had 22 carries for 118 yards and a touchdown in the 28–17 loss to the San Francisco 49ers.
+Murray had 22 carries for 118 yards and a touchdown during the season-opening 28–17 loss to the San Francisco 49ers.
 He followed that up 29 carries for 167 yards and a touchdown in a 26–10 road victory over the Tennessee Titans in the next game.
-The following week against the St. Louis Rams, he rushed for 100 yards and a touchdown on 24 carries in the 34–31 road victory.
+The following week against the St. Louis Rams, Murray rushed for 100 yards and a touchdown on 24 carries in the 34–31 road victory.
 During a Week 4 38–17 victory over the New Orleans Saints, he rushed 24 times for 149 yards and two touchdowns for his fourth straight game finding the endzone.
-In the next game, against the Houston Texans, he had a season-high 31 carries for 136 yards in the 20–17 victory.
-The following game against the defending Super Bowl XLVIII champion Seattle Seahawks, he ran for 115 yards and a touchdown on 28 carries in the 30–23 road victory.
-In the next game, against the NFC East divisional rival New York Giants, he rushed for 128 yards and a rushing touchdown on 28 carries in the 31–21 victory.
+In the next game against the Houston Texans, Murray had a season-high 31 carries for 136 yards in the 20–17 victory.
+The following week against the defending Super Bowl XLVIII champion Seattle Seahawks, he ran for 115 yards and a touchdown on 28 carries in the 30–23 road victory.

+During a Week 7 31–21 victory over the divisional rival New York Giants, Murray rushed for 128 yards and a touchdown on 28 carries.
 In the next game, the Cowboys' win streak ended as the Washington Redskins defeated them 20–17.
-In the loss, Murray had 19 carries for 141 yards and four receptions for 80 yards.
+In the loss, Murray recorded 19 carries for 141 yards and four receptions for 80 yards.
 In the following game, a 28–17 loss to the Arizona Cardinals, he had 19 carries for 79 yards and was held to under 100 rushing yards for the first time in the 2014 season.
 In the next three games, Murray bounced back with 100 yards in the 31–17 victory over the Jacksonville Jaguars at Wembley Stadium in London, 121 yards in the 31–28 road victory over the Giants, and 73 yards and a touchdown in the 33–10 loss to the Philadelphia Eagles.
 During a Week 14 41–28 road victory over the Chicago Bears, he had a season-high 32 carries for 179 yards and a touchdown.
 In the next game against the Eagles, Murray suffered a broken left hand that required surgery the following day.
 Heavily bandaged, he did not miss any time and played the following week against the Indianapolis Colts and had 22 carries for 58 yards in the 42–7 victory.
-In the regular-season finale with his hand still bandaged, Murray rushed 20 times for 100 yards in the 44–17 road victory over the Redskins to pass Emmitt Smith's Cowboys franchise single-season rushing record.
+In the regular-season finale with his hand still bandaged, Murray rushed 20 times for 100 yards in the 44–17 road victory over the Redskins to pass Emmitt Smith's franchise single-season rushing record.